alanyeung95/modern-robotics-specialization/foundations-of-robot-motion/notes.md

 SO(3) is 3x3 rotation matrices with a determinate of +1

-so(3) is 3x3 xskew-symmetric matrices. it represent the angular velocity followed for unit time.
+so(3) is 3x3 skew-symmetric matrices. it represent the angular velocity followed for unit time.

 exp: [ω]theta so(3) -> SO(3) (like integration)
 log: SO(3) -> so(3) (like differentitation)